felixge/nodecopter-ssh-tunnel/README.md

 ## Regular SSH Tunnel

-Regular ssh tunneling is not implemented, but I'd be happy to accept a patch.
+Regular ssh tunneling is not implemented, but I'd be happy to accept a patch, it should be pretty simply.

 ## Reverse SSH Tunnel